Currently, INLD have two main approaches,

 Space for time substitution in dryland freshwater ecosystems

-The main issues to be addressed will be the effects of climate change, eutrophication, and salinization on biodiversity patterns on a global perspective, besides the effects of water level reductions in the maintenance of species richness and ecosystems services.
-However, how to sample data in temporary ecosystems?
+The main issues to be addressed are the effects of climate change, eutrophication and salinisation on biodiversity patterns from a global perspective and the effects of water level decline on the maintenance of species richness and ecosystem services.
+But how can data be collected in ephemeral ecosystems?
+One alternative is to use a comparative analysis of ecosystems in a space-for-time substitution approach to predict the consequences of rainfall reduction on environmental and biological variables (Blois et al. 2013).

 Studies of aquatic ecosystems in drylands: identifying gaps through the appropriate analytical tools

-The scientometric approach in the INLD (International Network on Limnology of Drylands) perspective has been used with the objective to understand and to fill the gaps of research in drylands zones around the world.
-In this way, we intend to access data and information about the water bodies distribution, such as biodiversity, conservation aspects among others.
+The scientometric approach, from the perspective of the International Network on Limnology of Drylands (INLD), has been used to understand and address research gaps in dryland zones worldwide.
+In this way, we aim to access data and information on the distribution of water bodies, including aspects related to biodiversity and conservation, among others.
 In the second step, we will conduct meta-analysis studies.
-Recently, we expand some specific issues about lentic ecosystems beyond drylands areas.
+Recently, we expanded our understanding of specific issues about lentic ecosystems beyond dryland areas.

 Keywords: systematic review, scientometric analysis, meta-analysis